Body snatching: United States

-In the United States, body snatchers generally worked in small groups, which scouted and pillaged fresh graves.
-Fresh graves were generally given preference since the earth had not yet settled, thus making digging easier work.
+Body snatchers generally worked in small groups, which scouted and pillaged fresh graves.
+Fresh graves were generally given preference since the earth had not yet settled, thus making digging easier.
 The removed earth was often shoveled onto canvas tarp laid by the grave, so the nearby grounds were undisturbed.
 Digging commenced at the head of the grave, clear to the coffin.
 The remaining earth on the coffin provided a counterweight which snapped the partially covered coffin lid (which was covered in sacking to muffle noise) as crowbars or hooks pulled the lid free at the head of the coffin.
 Usually, the body would be disrobed–the garments thrown back into the coffin before the earth was put back into place.

 Resurrectionists have also been known to hire women to act the part of grieving relatives and to claim the bodies of dead at poorhouses.
 Women were also hired to attend funerals as grieving mourners; their purpose was to ascertain any hardships the body snatchers may later encounter during the disinterment.
 Bribed servants would sometimes offer body snatchers access to their dead master or mistress lying in state; the removed body would be replaced with weights.

 Although medical research and education lagged in the United States compared to medical colleges' European counterparts, the interest in anatomical dissection grew in the United States.
 Philadelphia, Baltimore, New York with several medical schools, were renowned for body snatching activity: all locales provided plenty of cadavers.
 Finding subjects for dissection proved to be "morally troubling" for students of anatomy.
-As late as the mid-19th century, John Gorham Coffin, a prominent aptly named professor and medical physician wondered how any ethical physician could participate in the traffic of dead bodies.
+As late as the mid-19th century, John Gorham Coffin, a prominent aptly named professor and medical physician, wondered how any ethical physician could participate in the traffic of dead bodies.

 Charles Knowlton (1800–1850) was imprisoned for two months in the Worcester (Massachusetts) County Jail for "illegal dissection" in 1824, a couple of months after graduating with distinction from Dartmouth Medical School.
-His thesis defended dissection on the rationalist basis that "value of any art or science should be determined by the tendency it has to increase the happiness, or to diminish the misery, of mankind."
+His thesis defended dissection on the utilitarian basis that "value of any art or science should be determined by the tendency it has to increase the happiness, or to diminish the misery, of mankind."
 Knowlton called for doctors to relieve "public prejudice" by donating their own bodies for dissection.

 The body of Ohio congressman John Scott Harrison, son of William Henry Harrison, was snatched in 1878 for Ohio Medical College, and discovered by his son John Harrison, brother of President Benjamin Harrison.

 Large, gated, centralized cemeteries, which sometimes employed armed guards, emerged as a response to grave-robbing fears.
 Gated, "high-security" cemeteries were also a response to the discovery that many old urban and rural burying grounds were found to be practically empty of their human contents when downtown areas were re-developed and old pioneer cemeteries moved, as in Indianapolis.